Movers & Thinkers

 It’s a simple question with a not-so-simple answer that takes us down an infrastructural rabbit hole.

-Why is there a gravestone in the Nashville City Cemetery with an epitaph that reads, ominously, “She turned from bloodkin”?
+Why is there a gravestone in the Nashville City Cemetery with an ominous epitaph?

-By 2017, I had been producing Movers & Thinkers for two years, bringing younger and more diverse audiences into the station to watch live interviews.
+In 2017, I had been producing Movers & Thinkers for two years, bringing younger and more diverse audiences into the station to watch live interviews.
 But I wanted all of our podcasts to engage with our audiences in person.
-With the help of my colleagues at Nashville Public Radio, I produced a staged variety show, filled with whimsical adaptations of each of the station’s podcasts.
+With the help of my colleagues at Nashville Public Radio, I started producing an annual theater production that adapted each of the station’s podcasts to the stage.

-Over the next three years, nearly 1,000 people would attend the station’s annual Podcast Party to see dance adaptations of Classically Speaking, Curious Nashville-themed puppet shows, live interviews from The Promise, and other multimedia forms of live podcasting.
+Over the next three years, nearly 1,000 people would attend Podcast Party to see dance performances, puppet shows, live interviews, and other multimedia forms of live podcasting.